 Donk – Although sometimes used interchangeably with the word “fish”, most professionals use the term “donk” to denote a player who is significantly worse than a fish.
 The term “donk” would hence be more likely to cover villain profiles such as “loose passive” “calling station”, “maniac” and “completely clueless” (a self explanatory player profile).
 A weak regular could hence be described as a “fish” while the term “donk” refers to a player with serious strategy issues.

 When sitting down at the tables, it makes sense to spend a few orbits attempting to classify our opponents into their respective profiles.
+And if you do play online for cash specifically you definitely need to do that.
 As the adage alludes to, poker is not a game of cards played with people, but rather – a game of people, played with cards.